ntrrgc/minigallery/slow-server-emu/README.md

 # Slow network server emulation

-This directory contains a container image with Apache set up to serve the root directory of this project.
+This directory contains a container image with Apache or lighttpd, set up to serve the root directory of this project.
 TLS and HTTP2 are enabled.

 **Both docker and podman are supported and function equivalently**.